Overview

 What is the difference between domain registration and web hosting?

-Here is a comparison of differences between domain registration and web hosting:
+Here is a comparison between domain registration and web hosting:

 Does registering a domain mean I can publish my site right away?